MaastrichtU-IDS/prodigy-drug-indication-annotation/relation/README.md

-This pipeline annoates for drug-disease relations.
-The task is to define the relation between a drug and a disease, if you cannot identify a drug and disease in a text, you may skip the text or reject.
+This pipeline annoates drug-disease relations.
+The task for annotators is to define the relation between a drug and a disease, if you cannot identify a drug and disease in a text, you may skip the text or reject.
 Whenever possible, the Prodigy will tag disease and phrases that are helpful to identify relationship in the text for you.

 **unzip diseases model**